Carl Reiner: 1970–1989: Transition to directing

-1970s–1980s

 In 1977, Reiner directed and appeared in Oh, God! starring George Burns, John Denver, and Teri Garr.
-The film was a financial success making it the sixth highest-grossing film of 1977.
-The film was also a critical success with Roger Ebert giving the film a positive review writing, "Carl Reiner's Oh, God! is a treasure of a movie: A sly, civilized, quietly funny speculation on what might happen if God endeavored to present himself in the flesh yet once again to forgetful Man."
+The film was a financial success making it the sixth-highest-grossing film of 1977.
+The film was also a critical success.
+Roger Ebert gave it a positive review, writing: "Carl Reiner's Oh, God! is a treasure of a movie: A sly, civilized, quietly funny speculation on what might happen if God endeavored to present himself in the flesh yet once again to forgetful Man."

-His follow up film The One and Only (1978) was not as successful, receiving a mixed reception from film critics.
+His follow-up film The One and Only (1978) was not as successful, receiving a mixed reception from film critics.
 The film starred Henry Winkler, Kim Darby, and Gene Saks.

-Throughout the 1970s, Reiner made appearances on multiple television shows, including Night Gallery in the segment "Professor Peabody's Last Lecture" in 1971, and as various characters in the variety sketch show The Carol Burnett Show (1974).

-Reiner also returned to writing television by creating The New Dick Van Dyke Show (1971–1974), which ran for three seasons and starred Dick Van Dyke.
+Throughout the 1970s Reiner made appearances on multiple television shows, including Night Gallery in the segment "Professor Peabody's Last Lecture" in 1971, and as various characters in the variety sketch show The Carol Burnett Show (1974).
+He also returned to writing television by creating The New Dick Van Dyke Show (1971–1974), which ran for three seasons and, like its predecessor, starred Dick Van Dyke.

 Reiner played a large role in the early career of Steve Martin by directing his first film The Jerk (1979) and directing and co-writing with the comedian in Dead Men Don't Wear Plaid (1982), The Man with Two Brains (1983), and All of Me (1984).
 Reiner also appeared in both The Jerk, playing a version of himself, and Dead Men Don't Wear Plaid.
 In 1989, he directed Bert Rigby, You're a Fool.